-This graduate level course is an introduction to the aims, methods, and accomplishments of archaeology.
-The three credit version of the course is focused on archaeological methods (covering the techniques archaeologists use to reconstruct the past).
-The second three credit course is described below and provides the opportunity for students to conduct original research on material recovered from the excavations.

-My aim in presenting this summary/field methods course is 1) to allow those with a limited amount of time to get an overview of archaeological fieldwork and 2) to provide those deeply interested in archaeology with a solid base for further courses in the subject.
+Emails: Matthew.Sayre@usd.edu; Silvana.Rosenfeld@usd.edu This course is an introduction to the aims, methods, and accomplishments of archaeology.
+It is a course on archaeological methods (covering the techniques archaeologists use to reconstruct the past).
+Our aim in presenting this summary/field methods course is 1) to allow those with a limited amount of time to get an overview of archaeological fieldwork and 2) to provide those deeply interested in archaeology with a solid base for further courses in the subject.
 The course serves as an introduction for more specialized coursework.

+Required Textbooks:

-Required Textbooks: Field Methods in Archaeology 1997.
+Field Methods in Archaeology 1997.
 Thomas Hester, Harry Shafer, Kenneth L. Feder.
 McGraw-Hill, New York.